corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-serialisation.md

 {{< warning >}}
-We do not recommend this pattern!
-Corda tries to use immutable data structures throughout, and if you rely heavily on mutable JavaBean style objects then you may sometimes find the API behaves in unintuitive ways.
+We do not recommend this pattern.
+Corda tries to use immutable data structures throughout and if you rely heavily on mutable JavaBean style objects, you may sometimes find the API behaves in unintuitive ways.

 {{< /warning >}}